Freezing Point (magazine): History and profile

 Freezing Point was started in 1995 as a one-page publication and was expanded into a weekly magazine in 2004.
 A weekly supplement to China Youth Daily, it was temporarily closed down by officials 24 January 2006, but was allowed to reopen in March that year, though without its former editor Li Datong and without Taiwan-based columnist Lung Yingtai.

-The official reason for the January 2006 shutdown of Freezing Point was an article by history professor Yuan Weishi of Sun Yat-sen University (Zhongshan University).
+The official reason for the January 2006 shutdown of Freezing Point was an article by history professor Yuan Weishi of Sun Yat-sen University.
 The article dissented from the official view of the Boxer Rebellion.